readyyyk/terminal-todos-go/README.md

 > Calling command `command` causes program sleeping, you should stop program with `Ctrl + C`, but `todos` is set.

 ### Coming soon
-- Saving data on virtual server will be added.
+- Saving data on virtual server.
+- Deleting multiple todos using 1 command.
+- Clear method (deletes all todos with "done" state)
+- Sort method (sorts listed todos using some field)
+- Customisation (such as colors, log prefixes, and other)

 ### Examples
 ![example](./todo-ex.png)